 8. Make a habit of reading nutrition facts labels

 You may find yourself flabbergasted when you look at the Nutrition Facts labels of some of your favorite foods.
 Be sure to look at the serving size, and calories, fat and sodium per serving.
 You may find that some of the foods in your diet are not worth consuming.

 Many times, you can replace your high fat foods with a lower fat or sugar alternative without giving up the taste that you enjoy so much.
 Many ice creams, cookies, candies and snack foods come in a much healthier form, and are available at your local supermarket.
 Again, get in the habit of looking at the Nutrition Facts labels and choose the healthiest alternative.

 10. Keep a food diary

-Write down everything you eat for a couple weeks as you start your weight loss program.
+Write down everything you eat for a couple weeks as you start your weight management program.
 Make sure to include accurate measurements on portion sizes.
 This will give you insight into valuable information like, the ability to analyze how many calories you are truly consuming, along with any patterns that you were unaware of, like eating out of boredom or stress.

-Once you reach your weight loss goal, keeping these reinforcements in place is important in maintaining your new body weight.
+Once you reach your weight goal, keeping these reinforcements in place is important in maintaining your new body weight.
 A successful weight loss plan requires baby steps that don’t grossly interfere with your hectic life.
 Take a few of these ideas and implement them into your life and see how it goes.
 Once they become habit to you, pick a few more to implement.